Sant'Urbano

-Ca' Morosini, Town hall of Sant'Urbano municipality.

 Sant'Urbano (Sant’Urban) is a comune (municipality) in the Province of Padua in the Italian region Veneto, located about 60 km southwest of Venice and about 35 km southwest of Padua.
 As of 31 December 2004, it had a population of 2,189 and an area of 31.8 km2.

 The municipality of Sant'Urbano contains the frazioni (subdivisions, mainly villages and hamlets) Carmignano, Ca' Morosini, and Balduina.

 Sant'Urbano borders the following municipalities: Barbona, Granze, Lendinara, Lusia, Piacenza d'Adige, Vescovana, Vighizzolo d'Este, Villa Estense.